-Group size and riders’ are very important on a safe motorcycle tour.
-Vietnamese traffic is scary and every guide only rides with maximum five or six riders.
+Group size and riders age for off road motorbike tours are very important if you want to come back in one piece.
+In fact, Vietnamese traffic is busy and scary.
+Therefore, every guide only rides with the maximum five or six riders.
 More than six riders we do need a second guide on the trip.

 The maximum group size for rides in the north is from 5 to 8 people per group (limited to 6 motorcycles), riders or pillion passengers.
 This will enhance your experience and ensure a high degree of personal attention.
 Rides down the Ho Chi Minh Trail, however, can accommodate much larger groups because we use a support vehicle at your request (extra fees applied).
 Small groups enable us to trek into remote areas with minimal intrusion to the local cultures.
 Riding in a large convoy with all the inherent complications and delays is just not our way.

 You can start a ride and we post an update on our update page to get more people for you.
-This type of trip usually has riders with different riding experiences (from novice to competent off-road riders) and if you care about strangers in the group, you’d better book a strictly private tour.
+In reality, this type of trip usually has riders with different riding experiences (from novice to competent off-road riders).
+In case you care about strangers in the group, you’d better book a strictly private tour.

 The youngest rider rode with us was 10 years old boy and the oldest rider was 77 years old man.
 Most of our riders are between 30 and 50 years old.